vasspilka/LocalGrowth/README.md

-# LocalGrowth Local business web application
+# LocalGrowth A webapp for your city

 Current version: Early Alpha (Unstable & Experimental)